 TABLE OF CONTENTS

-Thermoregulation of Testis in Animals: Mechanisms and Anatomy Adaptations
+Thermoregulation of Testis in Animals: Mechanisms, Anatomy Adaptations and Thermography

 Thermoregulation of testis (testicular thermoregulation) is the process by which the testis maintains a temperature lower than body temperature using structures like the scrotum, muscles, and blood vessels to support sperm production.